 We are open for people who want a tour of the farm, although during winter, our snails are in hibernation, and we also do tastings throughout the year.
 You can also purchase snails while you are here.

-Come to our farmgate and have a taste!
+Come to our cafe at the Simpson Hotel and have a tour and a taste!